Z-omo/website/_posts/2019-09-14-javascript-testing-with-ava.md

 }
 {% endhighlight %}

-Our JavaScript example module defines a simple object <em>exampleModule</em> with a simple interface method <em>setupElement</em> which will create an HTML element and insert it into the DOM, via the browser's document body element.
+Our JavaScript example module defines a simple object <em>exampleModule</em> with a simple interface method <em>setupView</em> which will create an HTML element and insert it into the DOM, within the browser's document body element.

 Next let's create a test file named example-module-test.js and save it in the ./tests folder.